brainlife/amaretti/docs/_pages/detail.md

   nav: "docs"
 ---

-> DRAFT

 ## Background

-A complex scientific workflow often involves computations on multiple computing resources.
-For example, some parts of the workflow maybe most suited to be executed on large high throughput computing cluster where other parts may be executed on GPU or high memory capable clusters, or even VMs.
+A modern scientific workflow often involves computations on multiple computing architectures.
+For example, some parts of the workflow maybe most suited to be executed on large high throughput computing cluster where other parts may be executed on GPU or high memory capable clusters, or even some specialized VMs.
 The choice of resource may also depends on availability of certain applications, licenses, or current resource conditions.
 It is very rare that entire workflow can be computed on a single computing resource from beginning to the end, and user must often deal with choosing appropriate resources, and manage data transfer between those resources.

-This is particularly true for workflow involving "Big Data"; where the size of the input data exceeds the capability of a computing resources, or the number of inputs (or *subjects*) are simply too large to be practically handled by a single computing resource.
+As scientific computing are also becoming more multi-disciplinary involving many different developers contributing to parts of the workflow with familarity to different types of computing systems.
+Also the size and scope of the computation necessary for their researches is increasing; the size of the input data often exceeds the capability of computing resource so that running the entire workflow on a single resource is not possible, or the number of inputs (or *subjects*) are simply too large to be practically handled by any single computing resource.

-Researchers then must learn how to use those diverse set of resources and orchestrate the entire workflow across institutional boundaries or across different computing paradigms such as HPC v.s.
-DHTC.
+Researchers are often faced with learning how to use diverse set of computing architectures, programming languages and orchestrate the entire workflow across institutional boundaries or across different computing paradigms (HPC v.s HTC).

-Also, as scientific workflow becomes more complex, different parts of the workflow maybe required to run on certain resources simply because they are developed by different developers with familarity to different types of resources, such is the case for Brain-Life where each app can be executed in resources that developers intended to run it on.

 ## About Amaretti

-Amaretti is a light-weight inter-resource task orchestration service written in nodejs.
-Client applications interact with Amaretti through REST API, and a single instance of Amaretti can support multiple users.
-A user allows Amaretti to access their computing resources by configuring public ssh key generated for each resource.
-A user can then send a request to run tasks, and Amaretti will take care of determining where to run those tasks, staging input data, start and monitor the task.
+Amaretti is a light-weight cross-resource, multi-user task orchestration service written in nodejs.
+Client applications interact with Amaretti through REST API.
+A user gives Amaretti access to their computing resources by configuring public ssh key generated for each resource.
+A user can then send a request to run tasks, and Amaretti will take care of determining where to run those tasks, staging input data, start and monitor the task through ssh.
+Any computers that allows ssh access through ssh key can be used as a remote computing resource by Amaretti (HPC, clusters, Vanilla VMs, etc)

+Amaretti is not a batch job scheduler and it should not be used as a replacement for one.
+Amaretti does not provide resource management, scheduling, and other capabilities often provided by various batch processing system.
+Amaretti only provides capability necessary to orchestrate cross-resource workflows while taking advantage of existing functionalities provided by local batch scheduler.

-Amaretti relies on *hook* scripts provided by each application or resource itself to perform required actions on remote resources.
-To execute required application, most hook scripts submits to local batch systems like PBS, slurm, or other workflow orchestration libraries like hadoop.
-Amaretti can be considered as a `meta` workflow orchestration service, as it is a thin layer that presides resource specific workflows by determining which resource to run requested services, handling necessary data transfer between each resources, and executing hook scripts on those resources to start, stop and monitor task status while they are executed by using appropriate mechanism necessary for each resource.
+Amaretti relies on *hook* scripts as described by [ABCD specification](https://github.com/brain-life/abcd-spec) provided by each application (or resource itself) to perform required actions on remote resources.
+To execute an application, most hook scripts submits to local batch systems like PBS, slurm, or other workflow orchestration libraries like hadoop.
+Amaretti can be considered as a *meta* workflow orchestration service, as it is a thin layer that presides resource specific workflows by determining which resource to run requested services, handling necessary data transfer between each resources, and executing hook scripts on those resources to start, stop and monitor task status while they are executed by using appropriate mechanism necessary for each resource.

+There are systems such as [GlideinWMS](http://glideinwms.fnal.gov/doc.prd/index.html) that allows local jobs to be submitted to number of other resources, but the goal for such systems usually focuses on extending the capability of an existing batch submission system and requires substantial amount of efforts by both submitter and resource owner to properly configure them.

 ## Resource / Application trust model

-One unique aspect of Amaretti is its ability to for any developer to develop and register their apps through Amaretti.
-Resource owner, however, gets to decide which apps are allowed to execute on their resources.
-It is desireable to give users access to shared resource where user can start executing apps without having to configure their own resource.
-Amaretti allows resources to be shared, but allowing anyone to share their resource without the explicit consent from the users (submitter) could create an issue where user's data is submitted to resource where they don't trust.
-Currently, Amaretti only allows service administrator to configure resource sharing.
+One unique aspect of Amaretti is its ability for any developer to develop and register their apps through Amaretti.
+Before the app can be submitted, however, resource owner must approve the app to be executed on the resources.
+Each developer or project member should register their own resource (an account on their HPC systems) to execute their apps so that they can approve their own applications and quickly running their apps.
+Amaretti, however, allows resources to be shared among other users.
+This capability is used by Brain-Life platform to allow all new users to immediately start submitting applications through the platform using Brain-Life's shared resource.

+We currently only allow administrator to share resources.
+By sharing resource with other users, an app may start running on resource that user may not want to run it on, as all input data must be staged to a remote resource prior to task execution and user might not want some sensitive data such as from their private projects to be sent to those resources.
 In the near future, we will implement a capability for users to *accept* shared resource offered by other users; most likely a member of their group.

-## Terminologies
+Then, we can start allowing non-administrator to share their resources with other users.

-### Tasks
+## Tasks

 Tasks are the atomic unit of work executed on various computing resources.
 It could be a `job` for batch systems, or a vanilla process running on a vanilla VM that are kept track by its process ID.

-### Service
+## Service

 Each ABCD compliant github repository represents `service`.
 User assign `service` when they submit a `task`, and Amaretti git clones specified `service`.
 For example, if user specifies `brain-life/app-life` as a service, Amaretti will git clones `https://github.com/brain-life/app-life` to create a workdir for that task under a chosen resource.

-### (Workflow) Instance
+## (Workflow) Instance

 Amaretti provides workflow capability by creating dependencies between tasks.
 Tasks that depends on parent tasks will simply wait for those parent tasks to complete.
 All Amaretti tasks must belong to a workflow instance (or `instance` for short). `instance` organizes various tasks and not all tasks needs to be related to each other within a single `instance`.
 It is up to users to decide how best to organize their `tasks` within an `instance`.

-### Resource
+## Resource

 `Resource` is a remote computing resource where Amaretti can ssh and create workdir / git clone specified service and launch ABCD hook scripts to `start`, `stop`, and `monitor`.
 It could be a single VM, a head node of a large HPC cluster, or submit node for distributed HTC clusters like Open Science Grid.